hpowell20/aws-cdk-examples/elasticsearch/README.md

 ** NOTE: **

-- This ARN value must be the one for the us-east-1 region or the CloudFront step will fail.
+- This ARN value must be the one for the us-east-1 region

 ### Project Structure